-In the normal course of claims settlements, the FARM's servicing carriers and UAF representatives will, where appropriate, purchase annuities from life insurance companies to provide for fixed and recurring payments to claimants ("structured settlements").
+In the normal course of claims settlements, the FARM's servicing carriers and UAF representatives may, where appropriate, purchase annuities from life insurance companies to provide for fixed and recurring payments to claimants ("structured settlements").

-For the year ended October 31, 2017 (in thousands of Canadian dollars)
+For the year ended October 31, 2018 (in thousands of Canadian dollars)

-Type I
+Type 1

-Type I structured settlements are where the FARM servicing carrier or UAF representative has purchased an annuity that pays directly to the claimant and the annuity is non-commutable, non-assignable, and non-transferable.
+In a Type 1 structured settlement, the FARM servicing carrier or UAF representative has purchased an annuity that pays directly to the claimant and the annuity is non-commutable, non-assignable, and non-transferable.

-The Office of the Superintendent of Financial Institutions ("OSFI") Guideline D5, Accounting for Structured Settlements ("Guideline D5") requires that claims and annuities of Type I structures are derecognized from the property and casualty ("P&C") insurer's statement of financial position.
+OSFI Guideline D5 Accounting for Structured Settlements ("Guideline D5") requires that claims and annuities of Type I structures are derecognized from the property and casualty ("P&C") insurer's statement of financial position.

 The claimant's recourse to the P&C insurer represents a guarantee of the annuity underwriter's obligation to make payments to the claimant pursuant to the terms and conditions of the structured settlement.
 The financial guarantee on initial recognition is generally recognized at nil value.
-Subsequently, the guarantee is measured in accordance with IAS 37, Provisions, Contingent Liabilities and Contingent Assets.
+Subsequently, the guarantee is measured in accordance with IAS 37 Provisions, Contingent Liabilities and Contingent Assets.

-Type II
+Type 2

-Type II structures are where the annuity is commutable, assignable, or transferable; that is, there is some form of reversionary interest or continuing right to a benefit for the P&C insurer.
+In Type 2 structures, the annuity is commutable, assignable, or transferable; that is, there is some form of reversionary interest or continuing right to a benefit for the P&C insurer.

-For Type II structures, OSFI Guideline D5 requires that the annuity and insurance claim remain on the P&C insurer's statement of financial position.
+For Type 2 structures, OSFI Guideline D5 requires that the annuity and insurance claim remain on the P&C insurer's statement of financial position.